November 5, 2023

 There's no right or wrong answer to this question.
 It comes down to the experience and feeling that you're looking for.
 For example, some of us might enjoy THC here and there but may find it too stimulating when trying to break the ice and socialize.
 Kava may be the better pick here since it can help calm your nerves and relax without getting too far out there.

 On the other hand, you may prefer to go with THC if you're going to a concert or seeing a movie.
-THC is known to help appreciate people's enjoyment and appreciation of auditory and visual stimuli.
+THC is known to help people appreciate their enjoyment of auditory and visual stimuli.
 You could go with kava, but it might not bring your experience to the next level.

 Now, these are only some universal standards to go by.
 Some people may find themselves to be social butterflies after consuming a gummy.
 Others may want to feel clearer and more grounded when seeing a movie for the first time.
 The truth is that when it comes to any psychoactive plant compound, it's about discovering firsthand what these bring to you and where you see them fitting in your life.